 - Park Restaurant and Distillery: A sleek craft distillery dishing up some seriously tasty elevated bar food.
 Make sure you grab a cocktail with the house made Maple Rye- we’re in Canada after all!

-9. Explore the other nearby national parks.
+9. Explore the other nearby national parks

 So we can all agree that Banff is spectacularly gorgeous- but so are the other national parks surrounding its borders, Yoho, Jasper, and Kootenay, each with their own majestic glacier-topped mountainscapes.

-Our time driving up to Jasper was one of my favorite parts of our trip- stopping by Peyto Lake, whose jaw-dropping electric blueness is rivaled only by Moraine or taking a white water rafting trip down the Athabasca River valley.
+Our time driving up to Jasper was one of my favorite parts of our trip- stopping by Peyto Lake, whose jaw-dropping electric blueness is rivaled only by Moraine and taking a white water rafting trip down the Athabasca River valley.

-10. Drive the Icefields Parkway.
+10. Drive the Icefields Parkway

-If you’re visiting Banff’s neighboring national parks, your journey might as well be spectacular!
-Stretching from Lake Louise to Jasper National Park, the Icefield Parkway is the mother of all scenic drives, taking you past 144 miles of impossibly grand mountains, gem-colored lakes, and over 100 glaciers!
-Some unmissable pit stops along the way include Bow Lake, which is an excellent spot to spot the Crowfoot and Bow Glacier, or the powerful Athabasca Falls.
+Stretching from Banff’s Lake Louise to Jasper National Park, the Icefield Parkway is the mother of all scenic drives, taking you past 144 miles of impossibly grand mountains, gem-colored lakes, and over 100 glaciers!
+Some unmissable pit stops along the way include Bow Lake, which is an excellent place to spot the Crowfoot and Bow Glacier, or the powerful Athabasca Falls.

 If you’re going to explore just one thing on your journey, though, be sure to stop at one of the many impressive glaciers you’ll pass.
 For example, the Columbia Icefield is the largest icefield in the Canadian Rockies, with its thickest parts measuring taller than Eiffel Tower.
 Alternatively, take a tour to the Athabasca Glacier, either by exploring the Glacier by an Ice Explorer vehicle straight out of an action movie or, alternatively, on your own two feet!